wurmlab/genomicscourse/2019/practicals/population_genetics/map_call.md

 * Can you find any other parameters indicating the quality of the site?
 * Can you find any other parameters indicating the quality of the variant call for a given individual on a given site?

-Now that we have a SNP set, we can copy it to `results/` directory.
+Now that we have a SNP set, we can copy it to `results` directory.

 ```sh
 cp tmp/variants/snp.vcf results